Star Bulk Carriers Corp. (SBLK) Shares Plummet Below 1-Year High

 Sponsored

-The average price suggested by analysts for SBLK is $29.00, which is $10.43 above the current market price.
-The public float for SBLK is 96.87M, and currently, shorts hold a 5.33% of that float.
-The average trading volume for SBLK on May 02, 2023 was 1.27M shares.
+The average price recommended by analysts for Star Bulk Carriers Corp.
+(SBLK) is $29.00, which is $11.55 above the current market price.
+The public float for SBLK is 96.87M and currently, short sellers hold a 5.33% of that float.
+On May 05, 2023, SBLK’s average trading volume was 1.27M shares.

 SBLK’s Market Performance